ztan7github/ML_Gender_Wage_GAP/README.md

 $$

 where $f(x)$ is some unknown function.
-This is called a partially linear model: linear in $ d $, but not in
+This is called a partially linear model: linear in $d$, but not in
 $x$ .

 A typical applied econometric approach for this model would